 Any student taking one or more traditional undergraduate course(s), no matter how many online courses, are subject to all policies and procedures found within this handbook.
+They are considered "on contract" for the duration of their online classwork.

 USE OF ELECTRONIC MEDIA